 How to Create Image-based Perforation on Metal

-Imagewall uses Zahner’s ZIRA (Zahner Interpretive Relational Algorithm) to translate a desired image into bumps and halftone cut outs that can then be embossed and perforated into a selected metal.
+ImageWall is based on the ZIRA patented technology (Zahner Interpretive Relational Algorithm).
+Working with the ImageWall team, designers can create translate their imagery into perforations, bumps, and unique cutouts that can then be embossed and perforated into a selected metal.
 The image is not restricted to text or shapes but can be photographs as well.
-Furthermore, ImageWall allows the customer to design and experiment with specifications while being given a real time estimate.
+ImageWall allows the customer to design and experiment with specifications while being given a real time estimate.